*This post was updated in November 2017*

 Let’s get to the heart of the holidays.
 The night before Thanksgiving is the annual kick-off to Fort Wayne's Holiday celebration called Night of Lights, and Fort Wayne does it right!

 Beginning at 5:30 p.m. at the History Center, with the lighting of the turret on the former City Hall, you can traverse a good share of downtown and follow the lights as they are turned on to celebrate the season.
-Stops include Aunt Millie’s, PNC Bank, the I&M Plaza, Botanical Conservatory and Embassy Theatre with a fireworks show at Parkview Field rounding out the evening.
+Stops include Aunt Millie’s, PNC Bank, the I&M Plaza, Ash Skyline Plaza, Botanical Conservatory, Embassy Theatre, and a fireworks show at Parkview Field rounding out the evening.
 Dress warm, wear comfy shoes, make a few stops for cocoa and other goodies and be sure to capture the looks of awe on your children’s faces.

 Fort Wayne Holiday Traditions